 Regarding the first point, we’ve already seen how criminalization is ineffective.
 Terminating a pregnancy may be unethical, but surely the termination of a pregnancy with lower risk to a woman’s life and health is less unethical than the termination of a pregnancy with a higher risk to a woman’s life and health.
 Yes, I think it would be most ethical to give birth to the child.
 But that is simply not a choice I, you, or the government can make.
 It is the woman’s choice; it always has been and always will be, regardless of the law.
 That’s just the reality in which we live, so you have to go from that starting point.
 While it is compelling to argue that anything unethical must be made illegal, there are some unethical actions we do not outlaw (lying to hurt someone, cheating on a spouse, even suicide, and so on), for various reasons.
 Not all unethical things are or should be illegal; you have to weigh a lot of unique factors for each case, which may result in different conclusions.
-It isn’t necessarily hypocritical to believe an unethical act should be legal — you may feel that way about a host of issues, from giving your child a whooping to using hard drugs.
+It isn’t necessarily hypocritical to believe an unethical act should be legal — you may feel that way about a host of issues (being rude is wrong, but should you be hauled off to prison?).
 Conversely, it’s sometimes said, “Well, if abortion should be legal because a ban doesn’t work, why not make murder legal?
 The ban on that doesn’t work either.”
 This is a good point, but again the situations aren’t precisely the same — there may be important reasons to keep abortion legal that don’t apply to making murder legal.
-Likewise, avoiding bans on war, firearms, torture, the death penalty, or other things that end up killing innocent people may not justify lifting a ban on murder.
+If you’re a conservative who makes that point, consider that you already believe avoiding bans on war, firearms, torture, the death penalty, or other things that end up killing innocent people may not justify lifting a ban on murder.
 (See more here.)